Garrafao/LSCDetection/README.md

 The script `alignment/map_embeddings.py` is drawn from [VecMap](https://github.com/artetxem/vecmap), where you can find instructions how to use it.
 Find examples of how to obtain OP, OP- and OP+ under `scripts/`.

+For SRV, consider using the efficient and more powerful [TRIPY](https://github.com/Garrafao/TRIPY).
 Instead of WI, consider using the more advanced [Temporal Referencing](https://github.com/Garrafao/TemporalReferencing).

 #### Measures